-Pete’s Pops Handcrafted Popsicles brings a national trend grown out of New York City, Atlanta, Nashville and Los Angeles to Milwaukee.
+Pete’s Pops Handcrafted pops bring a national trend grown out of New York City, Atlanta, Nashville and Los Angeles to Milwaukee.
 When visiting my parents in St. Louis I spent one morning at the local farmers market.
 I noticed almost every person walking around with these brightly colored fruit pops.
 There was a stand selling “paletas,” a traditional Mexican frozen treat made with fresh fruit and natural sugars.
 I bought a bright green Avocado pop for myself and a Blackberry Mint pop for my mom.
 Both were incredible!
-I came back to Milwaukee and couldn’t stop telling everyone about this Avocado popsicle that I had tried.
+I came back to Milwaukee and couldn't stop telling everyone about this Avocado frozen pop that I had tried.
 So I re-created it one Saturday and it turned out pretty good!
 The next Saturday I made Strawberry Basil pops.
 And the next Pineapple Jalapeño.
-For the rest of the summer I experimented with popsicle combinations and started talking about my idea for Pete’s Pops.
+For the rest of the summer I experimented with frozen combinations and started talking about my idea for Pete's Pops.
 By being mobile, Pete’s Pops will be able to go wherever the people are enjoying their summer fun.
-The low price point makes trying a Watermelon Mint or Chocolate Sea Salt pop an easy choice and the high quality, healthy product will ensure that Pete’s Pops will keep its spot as one of MKE’s most popular food trends!
+The low price point makes trying a Watermelon Mint or Chocolate Sea Salt pop an easy choice and the high quality, healthy product will ensure that Pete’s Pops will keep its spot as one of MKE's most popular food trends!

 JoAnne & Maanaan Sabir